bdacunha/randompic/README.md

 ![](http://baconmockup.com/400/400/)

-If we want a meme:
+If we want a meme we use getmeme:

 ``` r
 getmeme(c("wow", "soeasy", "greatfunction"))